 In an environment of historically low debt rates, buyers around the world have sought to finance their acquisitions, in whole or in part, with debt.
 Prior to the covid-19 pandemic, acquisitions in Latin America have been no exception and buyers have flocked to the bank debt market.
 The most common financing structure in Latin America is the bridge to permanent financing, be it a bond or term loan.
-Based on our review of the top 20 deals (by deal value) that closed in 2019, at least 25 per cent of financed acquisitions consummated by strategic buyers involved a combination of loan and bond financing, approximately 30 per cent relied only on bond issuances and the remaining acquisitions were financed solely with bank debt.

 Unlike the US market where buyers will often finance an acquisition in the capital markets (and thus bridge facility commitment papers are only entered into as a back-up), bridge loans in Latin America are usually funded.
 The preference to fund bridge loans instead of directly financing an acquisition through the bond market is due, among other things, to the limited access to capital markets for some buyers and smaller and less liquid markets generally in the region, which may constrain a buyer’s ability to timely complete a bond offering.
 Additionally, stricter confidentiality obligations and unavailability of certain information delay the buyer’s efforts to satisfy disclosure obligations and its ability to immediately go to the bond market prior to the closing of the acquisition.
 Finally, funding the acquisition through bridge financing also enhances the certainty of funds on the date of closing the acquisition, ensuring that buyers will have the funds to pay the purchase price.
 Furthermore, commercial bank debt provides flexibility when there are tight time constraints and sometimes unexpected developments.
 Buyers also prefer the agility of a bridge loan where they can decide after the acquisition, when the negotiating leverage has shifted, whether to take out the bridge loan with a term loan or bond.

 Another form of acquisition financing vehicle that has recently resurged in the market, particularly in the United States, are SPACs – special purpose acquisition companies.
 A SPAC is a company sponsored by an investor and management team with experience and reputation for identifying, acquiring and operating businesses that raises capital through an IPO to pool funds for the purpose of effecting acquisitions of targets yet to be identified in a set period of time.
-SPACs are now ubiquitous in the US market, raising over $12 billion during the first half of 2020.
+SPACs are now ubiquitous in the US market, raising over US$12 billion during the first half of 2020.
 Similar structures, although few, have been used in Latin America as evidenced by the successful US$650 million IPO by Vista Oil & Gas, SAB de CV (Vista) in 2017 in Mexico.